Tutorial: Web Testing (RVL)¶

 Open up the Web Spy as before:

-One the toolbar enter in the following to locate the table:
+On the toolbar, enter the following to locate the table:

 1 |